 - Obtain a passing score on the TAP 400 or ACT/SAT waiver (with writing).

-- Students who fail the state TAP 400 must enroll in and pass the developmental courses.
-Students must retake and pass the TAP 400 to be considered for admittance to the department.
+- Students must pass the TAP 400 or ACT/SAT waiver be considered for admittance to the department.

 - Completion of Sophomore Year

-- Maintain a cumulative grade point average of 2.5 and C in all courses related to major.
+- Maintain a cumulative grade point average of 2.50 and C or better in all education courses.

 - Completion of one field experience (Grade of B or better).